mariamdatuka/entertainment-app/REDMEEE.md

 - Navigate between Home, Movies, TV Series, and Bookmarked Shows pages
 - Add/Remove bookmarks from all movies and TV series
 - Search for relevant shows on all pages
-- **Bonus**: Build this project as a full-stack application
-- **Bonus**: If you're building a full-stack app, we provide authentication screen (sign-up/login) designs if you'd like to create an auth flow

 ### Expected Behaviour

 - General